sjanhunen/dokimazo/papers/in-the-name-of-jesus.md

 - Matt 7:21-22 - not everyone who says Lord Lord
 - Luke 6:46 - the house built upon rock and the house built upon sand
+- Mark 9:38-9:40
+- If devils are cast out by the spirit of God, the kingdom of heaven is at hand

+"You received without paying; give without pay."
 Works built without a solid foundaation (God's Will) will not last.